andotherstuff/otherstuff-relay/README.md

 # Otherstuff Relay

 A high-performance Nostr relay server built with Deno and OpenSearch, optimized for high-throughput event processing, real-time data delivery, and full-text search.

 ## Overview

-This relay server combines the lightweight efficiency of Deno with the search power of OpenSearch/ElasticSearch to deliver a scalable Nostr infrastructure solution with native NIP-50 full-text search support.
+This relay server combines the lightweight efficiency of Deno with the search power of OpenSearch to deliver a scalable Nostr infrastructure solution with native NIP-50 full-text search support.
 The architecture prioritizes performance, reliability, and operational simplicity.

 ## Architecture